“Why CISOs Fail: The Missing Link in Security Management – and How to Fix It” Review

 That is not the case with this excellent, and short, book.
 The author brings practitioner-level knowledge, supported by many real-world stories, to this topic focused primarily on CISOs (chief information security officers).

-If you pick up this book expecting confirmation that a strong CISO is the most technically adept executive focused on security in a given organization, you won’t find that confirmation here.
+If you pick up this book expecting confirmation that a strong CISO is the most technically adept employee focused on security in a given organization, you won’t find that confirmation here.
 Because it is not true.
 A strong CISO may not be a technologist in the classic sense.
 And the entire book – deliberately light on technology – is structured around this truth.